jbakse/site_builder/content/comp_form/notes2.md

 ## JSLab
-- needs a hidden code mode (just run the sketch)
+- x.needs a hidden code mode (just run the sketch)
+- .hidden code mode is just js-show, it doesn't do onScroll load unload, but that might be needed later

 ## Styles